jburke860/technical-paper-ai-search/README.md

 - [ ] Evaluation notebook with recall@k and answer-quality checks
 - [ ] Query embedding cache and model warmup
 - [ ] Optional deployment architecture for frontend/backend split

-## License

-Use and modify for learning and demos.
-Ensure any PDFs you add comply with their original licenses and terms of use.